Kris-Bastiani/boiler__gulp_webpack/README.md

 To build in development mode, run `gulp build`.

-To start a local server on port 3000 with livereload enabled, run `gulp`.
+To start a local server on port 3000 with livereload and watch enabled, run `gulp`.

 ## Production